acemonstertoys/bylaws/AMTBylaws.md

 Applicants shall be admitted to provisional membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
-Full membership is granted after having been voted in by a quorum of full members with current dues by simple majority vote no less than 30 days after having made the provisional membership application.
-Any applicant who previously held full membership and whose membership was terminated upon failure to renew may be admitted as a full member without vote.
+Full membership is granted after having been voted in by a quorum of members from the membership admission committee for applicants with current dues by simple majority vote no less than 30 days after having made the provisional membership application.
+The membership admission committee is composed of volunteers appointed by the board Any applicant who previously held full membership and whose membership was terminated upon failure to renew may be admitted as a full member without vote.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS